squarism/scaling_all_the_things/README.md

 ### C (contributed by @regexer)
 C was a PITA compared to the higher level languages.
 But, no big surprise, was very fast.
 Non-optimized (-O2) compilation was slower than Scala but then O2 made it faster than Scala.
 I am more than willing to accept a better version of this test.
 Especially one that dynamically allocates.

+### Crystal
+It's so Ruby-like that it wasn't too hard to get working.
+You can't have an untyped array.
+So it looks like this:

+    # nope, compile error
+    # array = []

+    # declare a type
+    array = [] of Number

+Some other tricks with the modulo math didn't work.
+But it was pretty easy to fix and probably came out better.
+You can compare the Ruby and the Crystal versions.

 ### Haskell (contributed by @sixohsix)
 Using an array-based implementation is not faster.
 Probably because you have to iterate 1B times to fill the array, just like the list.
 It may be better on memory though.